 Of course, Jezebel and her witchcrafts can creep onto the scene any time of the year.
-But the month or so between Lent and Easter often brings with it an onslaught of spiritual attacks from every direction, and it grows more intense until it finally breaks after Resurrection Day.
-It’s like clockwork.
+But every single October for as far back as I can remember, I see an onslaught of spiritual attacks from every direction.
+It's like clockwork.

-3. Cast down imaginations.
-Imaginations don’t always work to push sickness on you or tempt you to sin.
-Sometimes the devil just wants to overwhelm you with witchcraft imaginations so you’ll give up and go hide in a cave with a bag of potato chips, a bowl of ice cream, a big pillow and the TV remote control.
+- Cast down imaginations.
+Imaginations don't always work to push sickness on you or tempt you to sin.
+Sometimes the devil just wants to overwhelm you with witchcraft imaginations so you'll give up and go hide in a cave with a bag of potato chips, a bowl of ice cream, a big pillow and the TV remote control.
 If the Holy Spirit dwells in you, then so does the fruit of self-control.
-You can choose by your will to “cast down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ” (2 Cor.
-10:5, KJV).
+You can choose by your will to "cast down imaginations, and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ" (2 Cor.
+10:5, MEV).

-But it’s up to you.
-Nobody can cast down those scary, hurtful or otherwise wrong thoughts for you—and nobody can replace them with “whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report” (Phil.
-4:8).
+But it's up to you.
+Nobody can cast down those scary, hurtful or otherwise wrong thoughts for you—and nobody can replace them with "whatever things are true, whatever things are honest, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report" (Phil.
+4:8b).

-5. Speak the Word, use the Name and invoke the Blood.
+- Speak the Word, use the name and invoke the blood.
 You have three powerful weapons at your disposal—spiritual weapons that are mighty through God to pull down strongholds.
-It’s hard to effectively wield those weapons when you are wallowing in condemnation, self-pity, fear or some other harmful emotion.
+It's hard to effectively wield those weapons when you are wallowing in condemnation, self-pity, fear or some other harmful emotion.